AI4Finance-Foundation/ElegantRL/README.md

 This is why I said it **lightweight**.

 # File Structure
+    -----file----
     AgentRun.py  # Choose your DRL agent here.
 Then run this python file for training.
     AgentZoo.py  # There are many model-free DRL algorithms here.
 You can learn these algorithm here.
     AgentNet.py  # The neural network architecture for actor and critic is here.
+    ----folder---
+    BetaWarning  # I put the latest version here.
+You can find lots of bug here.
+    History      # I put the historical files here.
+You can find the bug-free code here.
 There are only 3 python file in my DRL PyTorch implement.
 (I will add more detail later.)

 # run